boekenbox/gitbook-beta/troubleshooting/critical-errors.md

 **Possible solutions:**

 * Restart your computer.
-* When other software requires using any of the ports needed for Gunbot, change the ports Gunbot uses in the config.js file.
+* When other software requires using any of the ports needed for bitRage, change the ports bitRage uses in the config.json file.